In 2022, tuition for full-time students at Robert Morris University Illinois was $32,390 a year.

 The breakdowns above provide a good estimate of the total cost of attendance before financial aid and scholarships.
 Tuition and fees may vary depending on program, course level, location, and more.

-The majority of Robert Morris University Illinois undergrads use financial aid to to cover the cost of tuition.
-In 2021, 2,445 of the 2,003 undergrads enrolled received financial aid.
-RMC meets 56 percent of the demonstrated financial need for undergraduates.
+The majority of Robert Morris University Illinois undergrads use financial aid to help pay for school.
+In 2022, 2,445 of the 2,003 undergrads enrolled received financial aid.
+RMC meets 56% of the demonstrated financial need for undergraduates.

 The average financial aid package for a full-time, first-year student is around $17,401 a year.
-Around 62 percent of RMC undergrads take out student loans to cover any remaining costs.
+Around 62% of RMC undergrads take out student loans to cover any remaining costs.
 RMC graduates who have student loans graduate with an average of $34,382 of student loan debt.

 The average debt for each loan type varies.